awlauria/awlauria-tekton-demo/tekton/README.md

 5. run ngrok: `ngrok http 8080`. leave this window open.

-6: Add the webhook: Take the `Forwarding url` from the ngrok terminal window above (something like `https://b0dc-0x-42-42-42.ngrok.io`) and add it to settings -> webooks -> add webhook For a free version of ngrok, this link expires in 2 hours, at which point you will have to restart and edit the webook to use the new link.
+6: Add the webhook: Take the `Forwarding url` from the ngrok terminal window above (something like `https://b0dc-0x-42-42-42.ngrok.io`) and add it to settings -> webooks -> add webhook.
+In the `secrets` tab, put `1234567`, which matches the `secret.yaml` file.
+For a free version of ngrok, this link expires in 2 hours, at which point you will have to restart and edit the webook to use the new link.
 You can see the webhook is working if you see a successful read/write in the recent deliveries tab under your link.

 7. Create the namespace `kubectl create namespace tekton-awl`